swapnilkaratik01/mortality_prediction/README.md

-# mortality_prediction
+# Mortality_prediction
-his repository contains code for the Mortality Prediction challenge in which we  worked on during leadingindia.ai internship.
+This repository contains code for the Mortality Prediction challenge in which we  worked on during leadingindia.ai internship.